Table of Contents

 Visa chargeback reason code 30 falls under the “Consumer Disputes” category.
 The shorthand description is “Services Not Provided or Merchandise Not Received.”
-This reason code means that the cardholder acknowledges participating in and authorizing the transaction, but they are claiming that the merchant never provided the goods or services that they paid for.
+This reason code means that the cardholder is claiming that the merchant never provided the goods or services that they paid for.

-This chargeback can be used whether the merchant willfully refrained from holding up their part of the sales agreement, or whether they were unable to do so due to factors beyond their control.
+This chargeback can be used if the merchant willfully refused to uphold their part of the sales agreement or if they were unable to do so due to factors beyond their control.